arslankhanali/GuiseAI-robot_detection_demo/README.md

 1. robot_detection_640.pt (YoloV5 model weights, trained on annotated robot images)
 2. track_robots_final.ipynb (A jupyter notebook that contains all the necessary code for installation and inference of the trained model)

+The code is set intially to read the video as input and will be optimized to read the RTSP stream in the later versions.

 Please note that the model weights are not OpenVINO optimized yet.

 track_robots_final.ipynb contains the following sections: